simeononsecurity/simeononsecurity.ch/content/articles/the-impact-of-machine-learning-on-cybersecurity/index.en.md

 ### Stay Up to Date on the Latest Threats and Technologies

 Cyber threats are constantly evolving, and new technologies are being developed to combat them.
-To stay ahead of the game, it's essential to stay up to date on the latest threats and technologies.
+To stay ahead of the game, you need to stay up to date on the latest threats and technologies.
 This includes attending conferences and workshops, reading industry publications, and staying informed on emerging trends in cybersecurity.

 ______